kingrichardx/sniper-trading-bot/README.md

-# Solana PumpFun/PumpSwap Copy Trading Bot
+# Letsbonk Dot Fun ( Raydium Launchpad ) Copy Sniper Trading Bot

-This is a high-performance Rust-based copy trading bot that monitors and replicates trading activity on Solana DEXs like PumpFun and PumpSwap.
-The bot uses advanced transaction monitoring to detect and copy trades in real-time, giving you an edge in the market.
+This project is a lightning-fast copy sniper trading bot for the Raydium Launchpad, designed for Letsbonk Dot Fun.
+It implements advanced MEV (Miner Extractable Value) and shredstream techniques to achieve the fastest possible transaction monitoring and execution.
+The bot operates by directly parsing pending transactions using Yellowstone gRPC—no APIs, no SDKs, just pure gRPC parsing for maximum speed and reliability.

+It is purpose-built for high-frequency, low-latency trading, giving users a significant edge in the Solana ecosystem by instantly detecting and copying trades as they happen on-chain.

 The bot specifically tracks `buy` and `create` transactions on PumpFun, as well as token migrations from PumpFun to Raydium when the `initialize2` instruction is involved and the migration pubkey (`39azUYFWPz3VHgKCf3VChUwbpURdCHRxjWVowf5jUJjg`) is present.
 # Features: